Guiding diffusion models to reconstruct flow fields from sparse data: Conclusions

 We have shown that our method outperforms previous diffusion-based reconstruction approaches in both 2D and 3D scenarios.
 In particular, it excels at producing physically consistent reconstructions while preserving key flow statistics and accurately capturing the smallest scales.
+Despite that, it is subject to certain limitations inherent to any reconstruction approach, such as the need for specific data to train the underlying network.
+Moreover, in scenarios where frequent retraining of the model is necessary, our training method $\text{ConFIG}_u$ may not be ideal, as it is computationally more expensive than standard diffusion training.
+On the other hand, our approach outperforms previous diffusion-based works at inference time, as fewer reverse steps are needed.

 Our results point to several interesting avenues for future work, such as evaluating how the proposed generative method performs for reconstructing other flow problems.
-Additionally, the generalization capabilities of our trained models to different Reynolds numbers and boundary conditions, as well as robustness to noise, are a promising avenues for future studies.

 We believe that our efforts demonstrate the promise of diffusion models for highly accurate reconstructions of physical flow fields given sparse measurements, an important open problem in different fields of engineering.
 Our work also highlights the importance of non-conflicting algorithms when training generative models with multiple objectives and physics constraints.

-Our approach generally enourages further research into physics-constrained diffusion models for addressing probabilistic flow-related problems.
+Our approach generally encourages further research into physics-constrained diffusion models for addressing probabilistic flow-related problems.